Training

 • behavior management practices

 All materials are based on field research and best practices, with implicit bias content integrated throughout each module.
-To access the learning platform, please set up an account and register.
-On the HomePage of the learning platform, there will be a button at the top right of the screen to 'sign-up'.
-This is how you create an account.
+To access the learning platform, set up an account and register, and use the Login or Sign Up button below.

-After completing all activities within a module and submitting the post-training survey, participants can download a Certificate of Completion (for each module).
+After completing a module and the post-training survey, participants may download a Certificate of Completion.
 Each participant must download and save the certificate for each completed module and share it with school administrators to document training completion.
 In addition, for those seeking ISBE professional development hours, there is an option for participants to complete the ISBE evaluation and, after successful submission, download the evidence of completion form.

 Once registered and access is granted to the learning platform, all participants must view the Introduction module.
 Then, participants can enroll in other training based on: